 Jonah thought about what he would teach the children tomorrow.
 Certainly not geography, as they could see the whole world from up above.
 He couldn’t teach them any business, either.
 They already knew much more about international trade than he ever would.
-And not a thing about reading and writing could he teacher them.
+And not a thing about reading and writing could he teach them.
 Jonah could hardly read anything at all.
 He’d only finished a rudimentary education when the Cloudbuyers had snatched him up and taken him away to the clouds.

-Another many sunrises appeared and again Jonah met the little man standing at the cloud’s edge.
+Many more sunrises appeared and again Jonah met the little man standing at the cloud’s edge.
 The man kicked and circled and stamped near Jonah’s feet.